tinwer-group/mahtanar/README.md

 #### Setup

 1. Connect the Mahtanar to a USB power source (ideally your computer for additional serial troubleshooting if needed).
-2. If you have the WiFi version of the board, use your computer or mobile device to connect to the `mUART Setup` WiFI SSID with `mahtanar` as the password.
+2. If you have the WiFi version of the board, use your computer or mobile device to connect to the `mITP Setup` WiFI SSID with `mahtanar` as the password.
 You should be prompted to connect the device to your WiFi network; do so.
 If you have the ethernet version of the board, just connect it to your network.
-3. After a moment, the device should show up on your ESPHome dashboard as `muart-heat-pump-MACSUFFIX` with an "Adopt" option.
+3. After a moment, the device should show up on your ESPHome dashboard as `mitp-heat-pump-MACSUFFIX` with an "Adopt" option.
 Press "Adopt", provide a friendly name, and copy the encryption key for later.
 When prompted, press "Install".
 4. Home Assistant should have discovered the device and will show it with the friendly name you provided.
 Adding this device to Home Assistant will require the encryption key you copied in step 3.
-5. Now that the device is provisioned, you can connect it to your heat pump using the CN105 connector cable and the port with a fan icon on the Mahtanar device.
+5. Now that the device is provisioned, you can connect it to your heat pump using the CN105 connector cable and the port labeled `HP1` on the Mahtanar device.
 Because power is provided by the equipment, a USB connection is no longer required unless troubleshooting.
 This process can vary a bit depending on equipment, and more detailed information is provided below.
-6. More information on configuring the ESPHome `mitsubishi_uart` component is [available here](https://muart-group.github.io/).
+6. More information on configuring the ESPHome `mitsubishi_itp` component is [available here](https://muart-group.github.io/).
 The ESPHome configuration should be available for modification on your ESPHome dashboard.

 #### Troubleshooting